Altice Europe drops bid interest in Israel's Partner Communications

-PARIS, March 31 (Reuters) - Telecoms and media company Altice Europe said on Tuesday that its subsidiary known as ‘HOT’ had ended talks over the possible purchase of Israel’s Partner Communications.
+PARIS (Reuters) - Telecoms and media company Altice Europe (ATCA.AS) said on Tuesday that its subsidiary known as ‘HOT’ had ended talks over the possible purchase of Israel’s Partner Communications (PTNR.TA).

 “Altice Europe confirms that its fully owned subsidiary HOT has terminated discussions regarding the potential acquisition of Partner Communications,” Altice said in a statement.